igor-couto/design-patterns-csharp/README.md

 - How can a class be reused that does not have an interface that a client requires?
 - How can classes that have incompatible interfaces work together?
 - How can an alternative interface be provided for a class?

+## Decorator
+_gof_, _structural_

+The Decorator pattern allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.

+What problems can it solve?

+- Responsibilities should be added to (and removed from) an object dynamically at run-time.
+- A flexible alternative to subclassing for extending functionality should be provided.

+The Decorator pattern is particularly useful for adhering to the Open/Closed Principle, one of the SOLID principles, which states that software entities should be open for extension but closed for modification.